Energetic use

 • Biomass pilot plant

-• Thermogravimetry: Leco, simultaneous determination of ash content for six samples in three-fold determination
+• Thermogravimetry: Leco, simultaneous determination of ash content for up to 18 samples

 • Calorimeter: IKA, Calorific value determination and bomb digestion for elemental analysis